top of page

 The Human Toll

 The consequences of these algorithmic decisions are devastating.
-One particularly tragic case involved a 61-year-old welder whose doctor recommended an urgent heart catheterization.
+One particularly tragic case involved Little John Cupp, a 61-year-old welder whose doctor recommended an urgent heart catheterization.
 EviCore denied this procedure in favor of a less expensive alternative.
 Within 36 hours, the patient suffered a fatal cardiac arrest, leaving behind a grieving family - a stark illustration of how profit-driven healthcare decisions can have fatal consequences.

 The Business of Denial